Primary

 • Care of the Environment- cleaning, sweeping, mopping, flower arranging, washing dishes, cloth washing, polishing

-• Grace and Courtesy- role-play activities emphasizing respect, empathy and politnesses
+• Grace and Courtesy- role-play activities emphasizing respect, empathy, and politeness

-Sensorial - Material and activities designed to aid the child in fine tuning their senses, explore physical properties and gain a deeper appreciation for their sensorial world.
+Sensorial - Material and activities designed to aid the child in fine-tuning their senses, exploring physical properties, and gaining a deeper appreciation for their sensorial world.

-• Comparing and contrasting dimension: The pink tower, red rods, brown stairs
+• Comparing and contrasting dimensions: The pink tower, red rods, brown stairs

 • Isolating the senses: sound cylinders, baric tablets, thermic tablets, smelling jars, tasting bottles, the bells